 The problem is acute, despite districts implementing recruitment campaigns, offering sign-up bonuses, and even fudging on the standards. (“Question one.
 Fill in the blank: The wheels on the bus go round and…” “Wait, wait.
 Don’t tell me.
 I got this.
 Round and … covered with sprinkles!”)

 I hope the shortage will make society stop taking bus drivers for granted.
 (I know that I'm right behind the drivers.
-Especially when I’m in a hurry to get somewhere and it seems like every other house has the Trapp Family Singers crew traipsing out to the bus.
+Especially when I’m in a hurry to get somewhere and it seems like every other house has the whole von Trapp Family Singers crew traipsing out to the bus.
 “Climb every mountain…miss every appointment…” But I digress.)

 Driving a school bus is still a largely thankless job, even in the districts where the school board publicly recognizes the drivers. (“Let’s hear it for our drivers.
 We can’t get along without them.
 Next order of business.
 We have a new low bid on urinal cakes.
 Urinal cakes: we can’t get along without them.”)

 No matter how much newly hired drivers love kids, once they get behind the steering wheel, they flash back to the mantra of childhood: “I scream, you scream, we all scream for…no apparent reason.
 Hey, why is the driver always singing ’99 Bottles of Tylenol on the Wall’?”

 The stressful duties of bus drivers remind me of the Ann Richards quote “Ginger Rogers did everything that Fred Astaire did.
 She just did it backwards and in high heels.”
 Similarly, a bus driver does a lot of the things a principal does, only while navigating 10 tons of metal through heavy traffic.